-Purpose: To guide Fire/EMS agencies in their responses to incidents involving threats or acts of violence in cooperation and coordination with responding law enforcement agencies.
+Purpose: To guide Law

+Enforcement/Fire/EMS agencies in their responses to incidents involving threats or acts of violence in cooperation and coordination with responding law enforcement agencies.

-Scope: Any incident requiring law enforcement intervention to render the scene safe prior to entry of Fire/EMS personnel and where the potential for multiple casualties reasonably exists.
+Scope: Any incident requiring law enforcement intervention to render the scene safe f or entry of Fire/EMS personnel and where the potential for multiple casualties reasonably exists.